wfd3/autosetup/README.md

     tree:
       hosts: *.foo.com

-    # Clean up from installation -- note that the 'no_apt' flag tells autosetup to not try
+    # Clean up from installation -- note that the 'virtual' flag tells autosetup to not try
     # to 'apt install' this package
     __termination_package:
-      flags: end, no_apt
+      flags: end, virtual
       prescript: apt -y autoremove

 This example: